Manure

 Animal manure is often a mixture of animal feces and bedding straw, as in this example from a stable.

 Manure is organic matter that is used as organic fertilizer in agriculture.
 Most manure consists of animal feces; other sources include compost and green manure.
 Manures contribute to the fertility of soil by adding organic matter and nutrients, such as nitrogen, that are utilised by bacteria, fungi, and other organisms in the soil.
 Higher organisms then feed on the fungi and bacteria in a chain of life that comprises the soil food web.

 Types

-Skatole is the source of the foul smelling odor of manure.
+Skatole is a component of the foul smelling odor of manure.

-There are in the 21st century three main classes of manures used in soil management:
+There are in the 21st century three main classes of manures used in soil management, as laid out below.
+The term artificial manure, formerly in wide use, referred to artificial fertilizers; the latter term is the one usually used today for such manures.

 Animal manure

 Concrete reservoirs, one new, and one containing cow manure mixed with water.
 This is common in rural Hainan Province, China.

 Most animal manure consists of feces.
 Common forms of animal manure include farmyard manure (or farm slurry (liquid manure).
 Farmyard manure also contains plant material (often straw), which has been used as bedding for animals and has absorbed the feces and urine.
 Agricultural manure in liquid form, known as slurry, is produced by more intensive livestock rearing systems where concrete or slats are used instead of straw bedding.
 Manure from different animals has different qualities and requires different application rates when used as fertilizer.
 For example horses, cattle, pigs, sheep, chickens, turkeys, rabbits, and guano from seabirds and bats all have different properties.
 For instance, sheep manure is high in nitrogen and potash, while pig manure is relatively low in both.
 Horses mainly eat grass and a few weeds, so horse manure can contain grass and weed seeds, because horses do not digest seeds as cattle do.
 Cattle manure is a good source of nitrogen as well as organic carbon.
 Chicken litter, coming from a bird, is very concentrated in nitrogen and phosphate and is prized for both properties.

 Animal manures may be adulterated or contaminated with other animal products, such as wool (shoddy and other hair), feathers, blood, and bone.
 Livestock feed can be mixed with the manure due to spillage.
 For example, chickens are often fed meat and bone meal, an animal product, which can end up becoming mixed with chicken litter.